Suhailr/Data-Analysis/COVID-19 and Global Happiness: A Data Analysis Study/README.md

 This project demonstrates that while COVID-19 significantly impacted global populations, happiness levels are influenced by a broader set of socio-economic factors.
 The analysis highlights the importance of considering multiple dimensions when studying societal well-being.

 ## 👨‍💻 Author
-Mohamed Suhal Mohamad Haniff | Data Analyst Enthusiast
+Mohamed Suhal Mohamad Haniff | Data Analytics Enthusiast